 - Integrated academics, clinical practice and research.

 - State-of-the-art equipment and facilities providing real-world experience assessing and treating speech, language, and hearing problems.

 - A large and diverse network of externships with dedicated clinical instructors who teach in real-life settings.

 - Faculty members committed to teaching and research, bringing students the best academic and clinical education.

 - A rich student life with opportunities for fun, athletics, cultural events, networking, volunteerism, international travel and more.

 Students in the five-year program progress seamlessly from our pre-professional phase into the professional phase (graduate program).
-The Department also accepts applicants with bachelor’s degrees in the discipline for graduate study and students with bachelor's degrees in other disciplines into our Post-Baccalaureate program.
-Information about applying to our Graduate and Post-Baccalaureate programs can be found on our Admissions Process page.
+The Department no longer accepts applicants with bachelor’s degrees for graduate study.

 The Department of Speech-Language Pathology and the Duquesne University Speech-Language-Hearing Clinic adhere to Duquesne University policies on non-discrimination.
 We are committed to non-discriminatory human relations across all aspects of education, employment and clinical service delivery without regard to the person's race, color, gender, sexual orientation, age, religion, national origin, marital status, genetic history, Veteran status, or disability.
 The complete University policy is presented as TAP NO. 30.